-If an issue should arise regarding individual teacher rules or procedures, the parents should speak to the teacher before discussing the matter with those in authority over the teacher.
-Using the lesson planner or school e-mail are often the best means of communication with teachers.
+If an issue should arise regarding individual teacher rules or procedures, the parents should speak to the teacher before discussing the matter with the grammar or upper school principal.
+School e-mail is often the best means of communication with teachers, but parents are also welcome to set an appointment to come in and meet with a teacher personally.